 The Pastor grimaced.
-Though he could not see over the crater’s crest to the bottom of the shell hole, he remembered what had happened.
+Though he could not see over the crater’s crest to the bottom of the shell hole, he remembered what happened.
 He started sloshing through the mud toward the crater for a better look.
 Tony was right behind him.
 They reached the edge and looked down at young Desmond, crumpled in the mud, writhing in pain and anguish.
 His left leg was impaled on a finger-sized, broken tree branch that jutted out of the mud and water in the bottom of the crater.

 Tony looked at the Pastor and saw a face twisted with the pitiful, agonizing look of remorse and helplessness.

 Looking back at Desmond, they saw him put the collar of his shirt into his mouth and clamp his teeth on it.
 He continued to do what his instinct led him to do: He placed a firm grip on the tree branch with both hands, then with all the strength he could muster, yanked it out.

 The Pastor calmly asked, “Am I to relive all of it?”

 Tony remained silent, never moving his eyes from the shell hole.

 Desmond was crying out with pain, pressing his right hand against the hole in his leg.
 Blood ebbed from the wound and turned the muddy water crimson.
 “Help!” he cried.
 “Corpsman!
 Somebody!
 Please, oh, please, somebody help me!”

 A bank of thick fog was rolling in, reducing visibility to a few yards at best.
 The Pastor shivered—just as he had shivered on that night and every cloudy, foggy night since.